Where are the Best Beaches and Best Lakes near me?

 There are so many things to do in Lake Texoma; this lake is very known as the Striper Fishing Capital of the World and famous for many other activities and recreations as well.

 If you don’t want to go too far, here are 5 Totally Groovy Unique AirBnB rentals around Dallas and 10 great Outdoor Spots you can explore near Plano, Frisco, McKinney and North Dallas

 Lake Austin, formerly Lake McDonald, is a water reservoir on the Colorado River in Austin, Texas.
 The reservoir was formed in 1939 by the construction of Tom Miller Dam by the Lower Colorado River Authority, according to Wikipedia.
 This lake is an excellent choice of a day of water fun as well as hiking and biking.
 This family-friendly lake is located near the city.

 Location: Collin County, Texas

 Lake Lavon, a 21,400-acre lake, is an excellent location for family fun for all of Collin County.
 It offers 121 miles of shoreline, which gives plenty of beach areas to enjoy with the whole family along with various camping sites to spend more time.
 Perfect for fishing, skiing, boating, hiking, biking, and relaxing.
 There are numerous parks located around the lake, all of which you can find detailed information on their site.

 Location: Dallas / Tarrant / Ellis counties, Texas, United States

-Joe Pool Lake is the main attraction for most visitors who came to Cedar Hill State Park.
+Joe Pool Lake is the main attraction for most visitors who came to Cedar Hill State Park and a great Lake near Dallas.
 There are a lot of facilities in the park to keep you busy and entertain, which include lakeside for a picnic, swimming area, campsites, boat ramps, and fishing piers.
 For people with boats, there are different access to Joe Pool Lake.